 The remaining water bodies within the subject site are mostly located adjacent to the New M5 Arncliffe construction compound, and their already poor condition is likely to have deteriorated further.
-The artificial ponds and drainage line may be utilised by the species at times, likely only as foraging habitat.
+The artificial ponds and drainage line may be utilised by the species at times, likely only as foraging habitat, as demonstrated by the results of the recent AMBS monitoring reports (AMBS Ecology & Heritage.
+2023).
 Breeding is unlikely to occur in such areas due to the presence of Mosquito Fish (Gambusia holbrooki) in all of the waterways in the subject site with the exception of the RTA ponds.